Maine Coons are the official State Cat Of Maine, known for being gentle giants with a sociable nature. But are Maine Coon cats good pets?

 How Much Does It Cost To Keep A Maine Coon Cat?

-The cost of toys, food, and other supplies usually ends up being around $100 to $450 a month for Maine Coon cats.
+The cost of toys, food, and other supplies usually ends up being around $100 to $450 a month.